-One of the more famous incidents was the massacre of American POWs known as the Malmedy Massacre.
+One of the more famous incidents during the battle was the massacre of American POWs known as the Malmedy Massacre.
 The massacre did not occur in Malmedy, Belgium but in the nearby crossroads settlement of Baugnez.
-On December 17, 1944, one of the lead elements of Joachim Piper’s 1st Waffen SS Regiment surprised and captured more than 100 Americans in a field artillery observation battalion at the Baugnez crossroads.
+On December 17, 1944, a lead element of Joachim Piper’s 1st Waffen SS Regiment surprised and captured more than 100 Americans in a field artillery observation battalion at the Baugnez crossroads.
 It is unclear what prompted the SS to begin firing on the prisoners.
 When the shooting started, though, prisoners began running.
 Around 20 or so managed to escape.
 Eighty-five did not.

+The Germans did not discriminate.
 African-American POWs got equal treatment, if not worse.
-A group of 11 Black soldiers from the 333rd Field Artillery Battalion (the same group that provided fire support in Bastogne) were captured near the hamlet of Wereth, Belgium.
-A unit of Waffen SS, soldiers from conquered territories who volunteered to fight for Germany and were particularly nasty Nazis, tortured and executed them.
+Also on December 17, 11 Black soldiers from the 333rd Field Artillery Battalion (the same unit that provided fire support in Bastogne) were captured in the hamlet of Wereth, Belgium.
+Waffen SS, soldiers from conquered territories who volunteered to fight for Germany and were particularly nasty Nazis, tortured and murdered them.

 We stopped briefly near Gouvy, Belgium at a noteworthy site that had nothing to do with the battle.
 On September 8, 1944, this was the location of the first V2 launch against an Allied target.
-The missile was directed towards Paris and caused moderate damage in Maisons-Alfort.
-The V2, the brainchild of Werner von Braun, was the world’s first guided ballistic missile.
+The missile was directed towards Paris and caused moderate damage in Maisons-Alfort, a Paris suburb.
+The V2, the brainchild of Wernher von Braun, was the world’s first guided ballistic missile.
 Von Braun later led the development of NASA rockets that put men on the moon.

-For me, one of the more startling revelations of the tour was the fact that Allied bombers intentionally flattened the town of Houffalize, Belgium to make it hard for the Germans to retreat with tanks and heavy equipment.
+One of the more startling revelations of the tour was the fact that Allied bombers intentionally turned the town of Houffalize, Belgium to ruble to make it hard for the Germans to retreat with tanks and heavy equipment.
 Many civilians died.
-Still support for the Allies among the local population never wavered.
+Still, support for the Allies among the local population never wavered.

-Since I visited Bastogne during the week of Veterans’ Day in the United States, I must thank for their service my sister, Lt.
+Since I visited Bastogne during the week of Veterans’ Day 2018 in the United States, I must thank all who have served in the US military including my sister, Lt.
 Cmdr.
-Lucia Spears, MD, USN who served at the Pearl Harbor medical facility, brother Edward Polley, USAF vet who served stateside, nephew, Sgt.
-Evan Polley USMC, Iraq and Afghanistan vet currently based on Okinawa, Japan, USAF vet cousin Joseph Douglas and uncles Richard Douglas and Joseph Douglas who served in the Army Air Corps in WWII.
+Lucia Spears, MD, USN, who had the good fortune of being based at the Pearl Harbor medical facility, brother Edward Polley, USAF who served stateside, nephew, SSgt.
+Evan Polley USMC, Iraq and Afghanistan vet currently serving in Okinawa, Japan, USAF vet cousin Joseph Douglas, uncles Richard Douglas and Joseph Douglas who served in the Army Air Corps and William Spears, who served in the Army Signal Corps in WWII.

-Most importantly, I commend the WWII service of my father, Sherman Polley, a vet of the US Army operations in the Pacific and stepfather, John Spears, a vet of the US Army operations in the Italian Campaign.
+Most importantly, I commend the WWII service of my father, Pvt.
+Sherman Polley, a vet of US Army operations in the Pacific and stepfather, Sgt.
+John Spears, a vet of US Army operations in the Italian Campaign.
 Both now deceased.
-They received a Bronze Star and Purple Heart, respectively.
+They earned a Bronze Star for meritorious service and Purple Heart courtesy of a German “Bouncing Betty” mine, respectively.

-The military service of those in my family is not atypical for African Americans.
-That is why it burns me to no end when the draft-dodging current US Commander in Chief calls African American football players unpatriotic “sons of bitches” for respectfully protesting social injustice during the national anthem at professional football games.
-For his part, Trump was in Paris on November 11, 2018, for the centennial celebration of the end of WWI.
-But rain prevented him from visiting a war cemetery to pay respects to American dead.
-The political rants are an aberration in my posts; however I feel strongly about this topic.
+The military service of those in my family is not unusual for African Americans.
+That is why it burns me to no end when the draft-dodging current US Commander in Chief has the nerve to call African-American football players “unpatriotic sons of bitches” for respectfully protesting during the national anthem at professional football games what they sincerely believe is manifest social injustice.
+For his part, Trump was also in Paris on November 11, 2018, for the centennial celebration of the end of WWI.
+He claimed that rain “prevented” him from visiting a war cemetery to pay respects to American dead.
+The political comment is an aberration for my posts; however, I feel strongly about this topic.